College is possible

 David Peterson ’17

-"Attending Hamline University has provided the opportunity to strengthen my leadership skills while learning about my identity as a Black male.”
+"Attending Hamline University has provided opportunities to strengthen my leadership skills while learning about my identity as a Black male.”

 Mai Yang Xiong ’16